 - Low VO2 max score on fitness tracker?
 Here’s what you should know

 What is Heart Rate Zone?

 Heart rate zones are a percentage of your maximum heart rate (heartbeats per minute).
 Exercise too close to your maximum HR (Mhr), and your heart and body struggle to keep up with the demands.

 “The goal of heart rate zones is to make you the most efficient, but to allow you to challenge yourself to improve cardiovascular fitness,” says Chris Travers from Cleveland Clinic.

 The biggest question that the concept of heart zones answers is: How can you know whether you’re exercising at the correct intensities?

-Max Heart Rate and Heart Rate Zones
+Maximum Heart Rate (Mhr) and Heart Rate Zones

 This depends a lot on your max heart rate.